Our pilot projects in Allegheny County, PA are underway in 2018.

 MAGEE-WOMENS HOSPITAL OF UPMC

-Starting in spring 2018, Plant Five for Life piloted their vision, planting 5,000 trees for 1,000 children born at UPMC Magee-Womens Hospital and is being followed by a test run in late 2018 and 2019.
+Starting in spring 2018, Plant Five for Life piloted their vision, planting 5,000 trees for 1,000 children born at UPMC Magee-Womens Hospital.

 New parents with children born in April and May received a gift of five trees for their child.
 Shortly thereafter, starting on Earth Day and continuing through October, the native species were planted on a former coal mine site being restored by Pittsburgh Botanic Garden.
 The garden project is part of a multi-year restoration effort which has been supported by a number of different entities over the years including the Office of Surface Mining and Reclamation, Western Pennsylvania Conservancy and numerous companies and individual volunteers.
 The trees are returning the site to forest over time.